 The University’s latest acquisition “TRITON” is rated one of the Top 5 Academic Institution Supercomputers in U.S. for 2019, and is UM’s first GPU-accelerated high performance computing (HPC) system, representing a completely new approach to computational and data science for the University’s campuses.
 Built using IBM Power Systems AC922 servers, this system was designed to maximize data movement between the IBM POWER9 CPU and attached accelerators like GPUs.

 The University’s first Supercomputer “Pegasus,” an IBM IDataPlex system, was ranked at number 389 on the November 2012 Top 500 Supercomputer Sites list, and has provided more than 90 million CPU/ hours/year to research projects, with a utilization rate nearly 85%.

-Software Engineering consists of a team of professional software engineers who actively seek collaborative partners for new and innovative software application and systems development projects.
-The team has developed applications and software systems to support work in clinical research, drug discovery, genomics, mapping and urban planning, observational biology/ecology, and the digital humanities.
-IDSC Software Engineering offers expertise for collaborators who need to include novel software systems as part of their projects, including expert personnel for inclusion in grant proposals, and the development of prototypes or initial analysis in preparation for proposal submission.
+Systems and Data Engineering consists of a team of professional software engineers who actively seek collaborative partners for new and innovative software application and systems development projects.
+The team has developed applications and software systems to support work in clinical research, drug discovery, genomics, mapping, and urban planning, observational biology/ecology, and the digital humanities.
+IDSC Systems and Data Engineering offers expertise for collaborators who need to include novel software systems as part of their projects, including expert personnel for inclusion in grant proposals, and the development of prototypes or initial analysis in preparation for proposal submission.